mapyourown/OracleSwap/securityconsiderations.md

 When call() or send() are used to send ether they return a boolean indicating if the call succeeded or failed, but they do not revert if these functions fail, rather, they simply return false.
 This can cause the contract to think it sent ether when it did not, which can then allow other contract users to access this unspent ether.
 OracleSwap uses transfer(), never call() or send().

-### Constructors with Care
+### Constructor Misnaming

 If a constructor does not match name of contract it will behave like a function, leading to unexpected consequences.
 This error involves a constructor not matching the contract name.
-This is not possible after v0.4.22, and OracleSwap uses Solidity v0.4.26.
+This is not possible after v0.4.22, and OracleSwap uses Solidity v0.4.25.
 OracleSwap also has constructor names that match the contract name.

 ### Floating point and precision errors